MEB 2026

 - Don’t forget to bring your poster with you!

-- Presentation length is maximum 15 min (followed by 3 minutes of questions)
+- Presentation length is 10 min (followed by 3 minutes of questions)

 - You can upload you presentation at the registration desk at the event